OuYangMinOa/Xiao-Xia/README.md

 # Installation

 If you want to build your own bot, the bot is develop base on [python](https://www.python.org).
 Python3 is require for installation and ffmpeg for audio procession.
-Here are the procedure to run Hack bot locally.
+Here are the procedure to run Xiao-xia locally.

 1. Install python virtual environment
     ```shell